ashwini-nagaraj/MoviesInventory-App-ReactNative/README.md

 * Include pagination to display all the search results instead of just 1 page by API
 * Of course more UI related changes.
 There is always room for making it more interactive and responsive!!

-### Feedback about exercise ###
-This task was fun and informative since had never worked on react-native apps.
-It will be great to work on other features like filtering by language etc. Over all it was a great experience and learning opportunity!!